holmrenser/IOGA/README.md

 * A final step that blasts the assembly agains the input reference to filter out contigs with no hits at all is still required
 * Random subsampling to counter excessive coverage is not implemented, if your sample has a lot of organellar reads, use seqtk sample to reduce excessive coverage

+###Dev:
+Made a first attempt at updating the IOGA pipeline to be better deployable.
+Think about using snakemake.